Club-Belrose-Anglers/website/CONTRIBUTING.md

 1. Download and install [VS Code](https://code.visualstudio.com/download).
 2. Open the cloned repository in VS Code.
 3. Install the recommended extensions for our project.
-You can find these in the extensions section of `belrose-anglers_www.code-workspace` found in the root of the project.
+You can find these in the extensions section of `cba-website.code-workspace` found in the root of the project.

 #### Making Your First Contribution